Looking for instructions on how to make the ultimate at home salad bar? You've come to the right place!

 If you want to try delivery groceries, Grocery Gateway was kind enough to offer all my readers $15 off your order.
 For both new or existing customers, just use this one-time case sensitive code by entering: GGSam2017 at checkout (expires October 1, 2017).

-I must admit, I was a little worried that whoever was picking my produce wouldn't put the care into it that I normally do and would choose lettuce that was old, or a red pepper that had a squishy spot, but I was delighted to find that everything was fresh and perfect.
+I must admit, I was a little worried that whoever was picking my produce wouldn't put the care into it that I normally do.
+I was considered they would choose lettuce that was old or a red pepper that had a squishy spot.
+But I was delighted to find that everything was fresh and perfect.
 They even deliver beer and wine!
 Pre-tay cool, this (secretly lazy) chick approves. 👍

-Once I had my groceries at the ready, it was just a matter of whipping up my salad dressings and chopping up some veg and I had an at home salad bar ready to go in no time.
+Once I had my groceries at the ready, it was just a matter of whipping up my salad dressings and chopping up some veg.
+Before I knew it, I had an at-home salad bar ready to go in no time.

 If serving a salad is nice, then serving a DIY salad bar takes it up several notches.
 I almost guarantee that everyone will dig into some salad freshness when you give them so many options.
 You can make your salad bar as big or as small as you like to feed as many or as few people as you like.
 I stashed the leftovers in the fridge and have been chowing down on some seriously epic salads for lunch.
 Omnomnom!

 How to Make an at Home Salad Bar:

 Prepare your salad dressings.
 The best thing about salad dressings (aside from deliciousness) is that they can be made ahead of time.
 This time I whipped up a Lemon Poppyseed Dressing and Cashew Caesar Dressing.
 I also put out olive oil and balsamic vinegar for the people who like simpler salads.